-Chevy Volt launch party in 2009 around the time I was writing the book Build Your Own Plug-in Hybrid Electric Vehicle for @tab_diy look who’s selling electric drive vehicles now?!?! #chevyvolt #chevy #pluginhybridelectricvehicle #phev #plugin #volt #cars #car
+Chevy Volt launch party in 2009 around the time I was writing the book Build Your Own Plug-in Hybrid Electric Vehicle.
+All for @tab_diy look who’s selling electric drive vehicles now?!?! #chevyvolt #chevy #pluginhybridelectricvehicle #phev #plugin #volt #cars #car

 Inside the Chevy Volt.